-We appointed Philippe Rambach as our first Chief AI officer at the end of last year.
-The role of the AI organization is to drive AI innovation at scale and create a center of competence within Schneider Electric.
+We appointed Philippe Rambach as our first Chief AI officer at the end of last year and the role of the AI organization will be to drive AI innovation at scale and create a center of competence within Schneider Electric.
 It will provide AI technologies to all our lines of business and our functions and help them create and execute AI business cases to unlock overall efficiency and sustainability, using data-based insights.

 Data is another area that we need to focus on to be able to use AI at scale.
-Today, businesses across industries are facing the challenge of fragmented data platforms.
+Today, like many companies, our data platforms are fragmented to some degree.

 We have created a data organization and we have challenged ourselves and are seeking data federation and integration across all our platforms.
 This is true for our internal data platforms as well as the platforms where we collect data on behalf of our customers.
-We are working to reduce the need for data pipelining and data integration for every Al project that we run.
-The ambition is that an Al team-and an Al project-finds a data platform and that the access to data is commoditized and trusted with best-in-class levels of security.
+We are working to reduce the need for data pipelining and data integration for every AI project that we run.
+The ambition is that an AI team-and an AI project -finds a data platform and that the access to data is commoditized.

 Al is about technology and people.
-In the current talent war, what types of skills and culture changes are you expecting as a result of these AI initiatives at Schneider Electric?
+In the current talent war, what types of skills and culture changes are you expecting as a result of these Al initiatives at Schneider Electric?